 In This Article

-1. OE / 0E / 03 — Drain Error2.
-UE / UB / E4 — Unbalanced Load3.
-LE / LC / E6 — Motor Lock Error4. dE / DE / DC — Door Error5.
-IE / 1E / E1 — Water Inlet Error6.
-Brand-Specific Resources7.
-FAQ — Error Codes ExplainedModern washing machines are equipped with sophisticated diagnostic systems that display error codes when something goes wrong.
-While these cryptic combinations of letters and numbers can be confusing, they're actually helpful—they tell you (and your technician) exactly what's wrong.
+1. OE / 0E / 03 - Drain Error2.
+UE / UB / E4 - Unbalanced Load3.
+LE / LC / E6 - Motor Lock Error4. dE / DE / DC - Door Error5.
+IE / 1E / E1 - Water Inlet Error6.
+Samsung Washer Codes (4C, 5C, Sud, UC, 3C, NF)7.
+Whirlpool & Maytag Codes (F1, F8, LD, dL, F5)8.
+Brand-Specific Resources9.
+FAQ - Error Codes ExplainedModern washing machines communicate problems through digital error codes when something goes wrong.
+While these cryptic combinations of letters and numbers can be confusing, they're actually helpful - they tell you (and your technician) exactly what's wrong.

 Before calling for service, try this universal fix: Unplug the washer for 2 minutes to reset the control board.
 This resolves many error codes caused by temporary glitches.